uwblueprint/starter-code-v2/docs/user-auth/testing.md

 ### Get Users: GET /users
 Specify `text/csv` as the `Content-Type` header to receive the response in CSV format.
+Note: starter code mistakenly used `Content-Type` instead of `Accept`, which is the more suitable header to use for this case.
+You should change it to `Accept` :)

 ```
 Request Header: